 Signalman Herbert Henry Tinson died as a Japanese prisoner of war on 30 June 1943.
 He was actually a member of the Royal Signals Corps, not the Royal Engineers as given on the memorial.
 Undoubtedly he was taken prisoner during the Fall of Singapore in February 1942.

 36-year-old Lance Sergeant William Olrog, Royal Artillery, was killed on St Valentine’s Day 1942 during the last chaotic hours before the British forces surrendered to the Japanese.

 Walter Thomas Langford, a postman driver, served in the Royal Army Service Corps and died on 2 April 1943, aged 39.
 Walter (pictured here) was the son of Walter and Alice Langford of Richmond, and was the husband of Dorothy Gladys Langford, of Richmond.
 He is buried in Bengazi War Cemetery near Tripoli.

 The last months of the War saw the death of Craftsman Ronald Goymour REME on 5 February 1945.
 He is buried at Leopoldsburg war cemetery.
 He may have died of wounds at a military hospital which was established in the village in late 1944.

 Three former postmen died while flying on missions with Bomber Command over Europe.

-Sergeant Les Gray was killed on 9 June 1942 and came from Hounslow.
+Sergeant Les Gray, who came from Hounslow, was killed on 9 June 1942.
 He has no known resting place and so is commemorated at the Memorial at Runnymede.
 Aged 21, he is the youngest person on the memorial.